mukeshdani/Dev/Azure & Cloud Computing/Creating a Virtual Machine.md

     Type Y to continue.

     Do you want to continue?
 (Y/n)
-    Press ENTER through the passphrase section to leave the passphrase empty.

     Generating public/private rsa key pair.
     Enter passphrase (empty for no passphrase)
     After connecting, disconnect from SSH by exiting from the remote shell:

     exit

     Task 4.
 Test your knowledge
     Test your knowledge about Google Cloud by taking the quiz.
 (Please select multiple correct options if necessary.)